Tetaaard/rest-api-docker/README.md

 ### Exit mongo :
     exit

-### import folder database.json in collection pictures with mongodb compass !
+### import folder database.json in collection pictures with cli in root of the project  or with mongodb compass !
     mongoimport --db database --collection pictures --drop --jsonArray --file server/database.json